Autumn Budget 2018: What's changing in April?

-On 8 March, the Chancellor, Philip Hammond, delivered his first and last ‘Spring’ Budget for 2017/18 as future Budgets will take place in the autumn.
-We’ve picked out the measures, alongside the changes announced in the autumn, which are most likely to affect people over pension age now and in the near future.
+In October the Chancellor, Philip Hammond, delivered the 2018 Autumn Budget.
+These changes take effect in April 2019, and we’ve picked out the measures which are most likely to affect people over pension age now and in the near future.

 State Pension age

-Use the gov.uk State Pension calculator to find out your State Pension age.
+Use the Government's State Pension calculator to find out your State Pension age.